uc-cdis/fence/README.md

 #### Register OAuth Client

-When you want to build an application that uses Gen3 resources on behalf of user, you should register an OAuth client for this app.
+When you want to build an application that uses Gen3 resources on behalf of a user, you should register an OAuth client for this app.
-Fence right now expose client registration via admin CLI because oauth2 client for a Gen3 Commons needs approval from the Commons' sponsors.
+Fence right now exposes client registration via admin CLI, because the Oauth2 client for a Gen3 commons needs approval from the sponsor of the commons.
 If you are an external developer, you should submit a support ticket.

 As a Gen3 commons administrator, you can run following command for an approved client:
 ```bash